Ostium

 2. Fund your account with USDC via card purchase, transfer from any major exchange (Coinbase, Binance, Kraken), or bridge from another chain.
 The interface handles conversion and bridging automatically.

-3. Trade — select your market (gold, S&P 500, crude oil, EUR/USD, TSLA, BTC — 50+ pairs available), choose long or short, set your leverage (up to 200x), and place your order.
+3. Select your market (gold, S&P 500, USOIL, EUR/USD, NVDA, or any of 71 pairs available), choose long or short, set leverage, and place the order.
 Set take-profit and stop-loss levels.
 One-click trading and gas sponsorship mean no manual transaction approvals.

 4. Withdraw USDC to your wallet at any time.
-Your funds are always under your control.
+Funds are always under trader control.

-Every trade executes at prices sourced directly from the underlying market.
-Every fee, spread, and position is transparent and auditable on-chain.
+Every trade executes at prices sourced from underlying institutional markets via oracles.
+Every fee, spread, and position is auditable onchain.
+No lengthy signup process.
 No account application.
-No KYC delay.
 No minimum deposit.
 Trades as small as $5.

 Trade on Ostium →